• Skip to primary navigation

 A flexible approach

-Some babies find it difficult to cope when travelling, on holiday, visiting family etc if they have a strict routine which can’t be followed because of travel arrangements and lack of access to a separate room for sleep.
+Keeping some flexibility in feeding and sleeping rhythms can also make life easier when travelling, on holiday, visiting family etc as strict routines can be difficult to follow in those situations.
 When you follow your baby’s natural feeding and sleeping rhythms such problems are less likely and you may feel more relaxed about visiting relatives or taking a family holiday.

 Time for social activity

-Many new mothers find it helpful to meet up with other breastfeeding mums.
+Breastfeeding becomes much easier when you spend time with others who are breastfeeding.
 Local LLL groups are a good starting point—offering mother-to-mother support and the chance to socialise.
 You’ll also be able to see how other mothers handle breastfeeding in a public place, and gather ideas.
 You may well develop good friendships to support you in your new mothering role.

 Travelling with your baby